【Nigiri sushi: Kai】

-What is kuro-awabi?
+What is Kuro-awabi?

 Imported Awabi(abalone) comes to Japan from Australia and Canada, but the flavor isn’t as good as domestically produced abalone.
 In conveyor belt sushi, Barnacle Rock-shell and Red abalone are sometimes used to imitate Kuro-awabi (Japanese abalone).

-What does kuro-awabi taste like?
+What does Kuro-awabi (Japanese abalone) nigiri sushi taste like?

 Sea grass-feeding abalone has a tasty meat with crunchy texture and fine flavor of ocean.
 By steaming, it gets even tastier and takes on more firmness.
 Every juicy bite is like a bliss.

 Abalone is thought to be a lucky charm that symbolizes good fortune and longevity, and legend has it that the Qin Emperor, the first ruler to unite China, traveled all the way to Japan to find the coveted shellfish in search of immortality.

 Miyagi Chiba Mie